Combodo/iTop/readme.txt

 Bug fixes from Trac:
 --------------------
+#729 Backup fails on Windows IIS
+#728 The ticket's title is now an (external) attribute of the link between a ticket and a CI.
+#727 Prevent a crash in cron.php
+#726 Missing string in german dictionary
+#725 Specify a port for mySQL server
+#722 Document preview disappeared since 2.0 (not in 1.x)
+#723 Cron locking is too restrictive
+#721 Unmet dependencies not detected
+#717 Prevent flicker of unstyled content: make the pane visible only when their content is ready... + watchdog in case of error.
+#715 Group by day -> month+day, group by month -> year+month, months are shown as a localized label
+#713 URL format reviewed:
+- more formats allowed by default
+- aligned between the wiki formatting and the URL attribute
+- configurable globally with 'url_validation_pattern'
+- can be defined at the attribute level with tag validation_pattern
+#711 Audit error drill-down not working when zero error (requires to bookmark the link when there are some errors, then use it later when there is no error anymore)
+#710 Query phrase book "fields list" is too small
+#708 Cosmetics for the english dictionary
+#707 Make sure that DOCTYPE is the first statement of the page
+#705 Typo in the english dictionary
+#704 Preserve the content of a "linkedset" when changing the initial state of the object being created !
+#703 HTML entities not escaped in history tab
+#702 Ignoring the class when looking up for a polymorphic ext key
+#701 Portal customization : enabled the calendar widget for input of a date+time type of attribute (it was only available for pure DATE attributes)
+#693 Portal user cannot choose services linked via customer contract
+#699 Change the path for incident icon
 #698 SeparatorPopupMenuItem was not working.
 #697 Properly export NULL dates in "spreadsheet" format.
 #696 The message "Please fill all mandatory fields" can now be localized (done in English, French and German).
 #694 A module can now add a menu under a menu from another module
+#692 Allow to set a default value for AttributeDuration (was forced to 0 anytime)
 #691 Notifications were not sent at all if some recicipients had an empty address
 #690 XML export broken
 #688 When the autocomplete is activated, and the allowed values depend on another value, then it is possible to set a wrong value